loivp13/gameApp.v2/README.md

 # gameApp.v2

-A basic website created using express,pug, and webpack.
+A basic website created using express, pug, and webpack.
 This project consist of a basic cart, pagination,  authorization, and searching.